rahulhrjuvi/Final-Project/README.md

 ```
 python server.py --file 'tweets.json'
 ```
-If you do not type in anything, it will get tweets from Twitter API!
+If you do not type in anything, it will get tweets from Twitter API.
+If you would like to stop reading, press **Ctrl+C**.
 If you would like to read tweets from Twitter API, you can try:
 ```
 python server.py